sandienunez/sandienunez.github.io/_posts/2020-09-18-tasky_ruby_on_rails_portfolio_project.markdown

 ![Screen Shot 2020-09-18 at 12 53 30 PM](https://user-images.githubusercontent.com/61069416/93635796-e63cc200-f9c0-11ea-8249-f5e93353729e.png)

 ## Restful Routes and CRUD Actions

-REST => Representation State Transfer => set of conventions for structuring our ROUTES and mapping them to CRUD actions (Create, Read, Update, Delete).
+What exactly is REST?
+And why is it important?
+REST stands for Representation State Transfer.
+It is a set of conventions for structuring our routes and mapping them to CRUD action methods (Create, Read, Update, Delete).
+Below are all the Rest and CRUD actions found in my Task model.

   | METHOD | ROUTE | CONTROLLER ACTION   | Description |
 | ------------- |-------------| ----------- | ------------------- |